IgniteUI/igniteui-docfx/en/components/combo_remote.md

     }
 }
 ```
+> [!Note]

-> Note: Anytime new data is loaded, we update `totalItemCount` [igx-combo]({environment:angularApiUrl}/classes/igxcombocomponent.html) property, in order to have proper size of the list's scroll bar.
+> Anytime new data is loaded, we update `totalItemCount` [igx-combo]({environment:angularApiUrl}/classes/igxcombocomponent.html) property, in order to have proper size of the list's scroll bar.
 In that case the service returns total size using the property `@odata.count`.

+> [!Note]
-> Note: Service needs to be included as a provider.
+> Service needs to be included as a provider.

+#### Handling Selection
+When using a combo bound to remote data, loaded in chunks, dealing with a more complex data type (e.g. objects), it is necessary to define a `valueKey`.
+As stated in the [selection topic](../combo_features.md#selection), when no `valueKey` is specified, the combo will try to handle selection by **equality (===)**.
+Since the objects that will be marked as selected will **not be the same** as the object that are continuously loaded, the selection will fail.
+When binding the combo to remote data, make sure to specify a `valueKey`, representing a property that is unique to each item.

+When the combo is bound to remote data, setting value/selected items through API will selection methods will only take into account the items that are **loaded in the current chunk**.
+If you set an initial value, make sure those specific items are loaded before selecting.

 ## Additional Resources
 <div class="divider--half"></div>